Radegast-FFXIV/Warp-FX/README.md

 A suite of shaders that in no way make your game look any more appealing.
 Use them anyways.

 # Changelog
+## 1.3.2
+- Bug Fixes
+  - Fixed an issue with Slit Scan causing the newest version of ReShade to fail.
+  - Removed "Number of Splices" as a parameter from Swirl as it only belongs to Spliced Radials.
 ## 1.3.1
 - Bug Fixes
   - Fixed an issue with Radial Slit Scan redefining min_depth.